How To Count All Cells Except A Certain Value In Excel

 3.2 Case Sensitive Compare.

-1. You can use the EXACT function to get the cells number which contains the certain value.
+1. You can use the EXACT function to get the cell number that contains a certain value.

-2. Then use the total cells number to minus the above number to get the cells number that not contain the certain value exactly.
+2. Then use the total cell number minus the above number to get the cell number that does not contain the certain value exactly.

 3. You can input the formula = ROWS(A2:A6) -SUMPRODUCT(–EXACT(C6,A2:A6)) in cell D6.